Andorra Summer Activities

 Andorra’s largest shopping area is The Shopping Mile in Andorra la Vella although other major centers can be found in the city’s old town district and Pas de la Casa.

 Either after enjoying so many summer activities, or indeed instead of, Andorra also makes for the perfect location to relax and indulge yourself.
 Its mountain slopes have numerous spa hotels and health destinations.

 Head for Soldeu and its Sport Wellness Mountain Spa based at the 5* Sport Hotel Hermitage.
 At an elevation of 1800 m the impressive facilities here are all enhanced by stunning views of the surrounding mountain peaks.

 The most famed of Andorra’s spas has to be Caldea spa situated in Andorra la Vella.
 The largest indoor spa in southern Europe draws its waters from the nearby Escaldes-Engordany.

 If you are looking for a change of scenery this summer or want to enjoy new experiences then you must consider summer in Andorra.
 Yes the likes of Chamonix and the unmissable Aiguille du Midi are stunning but surely there is no finer activity based destination in Europe.

 What was your favorite of the summer activities in Andorra?
 Let me know in the comments below.

 Paul is one half of the The Two that Do and loves all things sports.
 Originally from the UK he has travelled all over and shares his adventures on his blog and social accounts.

 Like it?
 Pin it ?

 I love the dynamic city of Barcelona, Spain because it's filled with a lively energy that’s infectious.
-This city is jam-packed with numerous artisanal shops, multi-coloured detailed Gaudi style architecture, and has a delicious food scene begging to be tasted.
-With...
+This city is jam-packed with numerous artisanal shops and multi-colored detailed Gaudi style architecture.
+Barcelona also has a delicious food scene begging to be...